This page shows options which influence the executed Git (and Hg) commands.

 On this page you can define external tools which can operate on certain selections.
 A couple of default tools are already preconfigured:

-This tool will invoke the system's default open command, e.g. to launch a graphic
+This tool will invoke the system's default open command, e.g. to launch a graphic viewer for

 Open in Terminal